EddyMcNut/uc-intg-onkyo-avr/docs/sensor.md

 - Audio Output
 - Video Input
 - Video Output
 - Output Display
+- Front Panel Display
+- Mute

 **Prerequisite: make sure you are using UC Firmware 2.7.1 or higher.**

 After running setup, you can select the sensors in the same way you select the AVR entity.

-  **the AVR entity has the🎵icon**
+  **the AVR entities have the🎵icon** all others are sensors

   ![](/screenshots/sensor-entity.png)

-The sensors are available to add to the User Interface of your Activities.
+The sensors are available to add to the User Interface of your Activities, you don't need to include them in an activity, they are available anyway.

   ![](/screenshots/add-sensor-widget.png)